The University is accredited by the Higher Learning Commission.

 The Psychology Program is flexible and designed to meet the needs of students with different backgrounds and career goals.
 Students take a required "Careers in Psychology" course in which they begin developing a career plan that is revised in consultation with their academic advisor to insure that it meets their current and future goals.

 As a result, our graduates enter the job market in a variety of directions.
-A few of options include careers in service industries, research, government, and business, including advertising and marketing.
+A few options include careers in social service industries, research, government, and business, including advertising and marketing.

 Many pursue graduate studies in psychology and related fields.
 Others pursue professional programs in areas such as medicine, law, or business.